auth0/docs/articles/mfa/guides/mfa-api/phone.md

 ### 3. Confirm the SMS or Voice enrollment

-Users should receive an message with a 6-digit code that need to provide to the application.
+Users should receive an message with a 6-digit code that they need to provide to the application.

 To complete enrollment, make a `POST` request to the `oauth/token` endpoint.
 You need to include the `oob_code` returned in the previous response, and the `binding_code` with the value received in the message.